hdmetor/Asteroids/README.md

 * Asteroid randomly appear on screen.

-* Game ends when either all the asteroids are destroied or when the player loses the life.
+* Game ends when either all the asteroids are destroyed or when the player loses the life.

 ## Screenshots: